-With mature processes for engaging in review, UCLA will realize our potential for continuous improvement.
+At UCLA, review processes are mature and continue to realize our potential for ongoing improvement.
 Academic programs create meaningful self-studies for peer evaluation of their accomplishments as well as identification of issues that may require action.
-The review process itself continues to fulfill its purposes by adapting flexibly but responsibly to changing conditions.
+This faculty review process adapts flexibly but responsibly to changing conditions.
 When developing curriculum, departments and programs incorporate assessment meaningfully into their quality assurance processes.
-As the expectation for broad participation in the study of student learning increases, the campus intends to amplify the resources and infrastructure made available for this undertaking.
+As the expectation for broad participation in the study of student learning increases, the campus intends to amplify the resources and infrastructure available for this undertaking.
 With ample data resources on campus supporting UCLA's extensive institutional research function, conversations must continue to explore how meaningful information is found in these data and what response to analysis best contributes to our students' success.